 Prior to the Coronavirus pandemic, the Recovery College offered these in a range in length from one-day workshops to longer courses running for eight weeks, on subjects such as ‘Mindfulness’ and ‘Managing Anxiety’ provided over three terms each year.
 The courses were based at community venues across Brighton and Hove including Southdown’s Learning and Community Hub at Frederick Place and their Preston Park Recovery Centre.

 The Recovery College are continuing to provide a modified service offer.
-In place of building-based and face-to-face support and courses, our team are offering a ‘virtual’ term of courses via Zoom video-conferencing software as well as telephone support.
+In place of building-based and face-to-face support and courses, their team have been offering a ‘virtual’ term of courses via Zoom video-conferencing software as well as telephone support.

-Using Covid-safety guidance, we are regularly reviewing our service offer and when there are any changes to the support and courses we provide, we will update this page.
-We would also encourage you to visit our social media pages for updates as well as useful resources and links:
+When there are any changes to the support and courses provided, we will update this page.
+We would also encourage you to visit their social media pages for updates as well as useful resources and links:

 - Facebook: @BHRecoveryCollege

 - Twitter: @SHA_RCBrighton

-In the meantime, if you have any urgent questions about your support, or have a new enquiry about our service, please contact us via phone or email using the contact details at the bottom of this page.
+In the meantime, if you have any urgent questions about your support, or have a new enquiry about our service, please contact the College via phone or email using the contact details at the bottom of this page.